6 Steps To Build Personas Like a Boss

 Step 2.
 Build your list of questions.

-Here’s a great list of questions to ask prospects, customers, and even lapsed (ex) customers (so you can learn more about who you’re not for).
+Here’s a great list of questions to ask customers, prospects, and even lapsed (ex) customers so you can learn more about who you’re not for.

 Some tips: